Austinlllee/NBA_Player_Salary_Analysis/README.md

 - **Null Hypothesis (H0):** No statistically significant relationship exists between the independent variables (OFFRTG, DEFRTG, PGP, Award) and salary.
 - **Alternative Hypothesis (H1):** There is a statistically significant relationship between the independent variables (OFFRTG, DEFRTG, PGP, Award) and salary.

+---

-### Literature Review
+## Literature Review
 1. **Berri, D. J., Schmidt, M. B., & Brook, S. L. (2004):** Investigates how NBA players' star power influences team revenues (Journal of Sports Economics).
 2. **Leeds, M. A., & von Allmen, P. (2002):** Examines salary determinants of NBA players (Journal of Sports Economics).
 3. **Simmons, R., & Mills, J. D. (2005):** Discusses the effect of non-sporting performances on basketball attendance (Journal of Sports Economics).

 ### Research Gap
 Existing studies focus too narrowly on player statistics like offensive and defensive ratings, neglecting other factors like marketability, off-court behavior, and advanced analytics.
 Our study aims to provide a more comprehensive analysis, using recent data and advanced methods like machine learning.
+While we acknowledge the importance of marketability and off-court behavior, our study is limited to on-court performance due to data availability and focus on statistical rigor.

 ---